xyzeep/Ray-Tracing/README.md

-# Ray-Casting in SDL3
+# Ray-Tracing in SDL3
 ## What is this?
-My own implementation of a simple ray casting algorithm using C and SDL3.
+My own implementation of a simple ray tracing using C and SDL3.
 The program simulates a light source that emits rays and when a ray hits an opaque object (circle), it is blocked, creating the effect of shadows.
 The goal is to visualize how light interacts with opaque objects on a foundational level.

 ![Screenshot](src/Screenshot.png)
 ## Componenets